How a Name Affects Our Personality

 How a Name Affects Us

 Names have a permanence to them that can make anyone feel trepidation about choosing one.
 Although people are able to change their names when they’re 16, by then whatever effects — good, bad, or neutral — have already happen.
+Also, remember that changing your name at a later age can be a weighty decision.
+For more information on making a name change visit websites like Eznamechange.com.
 Children are exceptionally creative and can be exceptionally cruel as well.
 If a child’s name sounds different or comedic to others, unappealing nicknames can soon develop.
 Getting bullied — in person or online — produces self doubt, fear, and sorrow within people that can act as roadblocks to many amazing opportunities.

 It was found that people named after places — such as London or Paris — were more likely to live in the places they were named after.
 Also, children with names starting with A, B, C, or D had grades to match.
 Research speculates as well that names that sound foreign or from a minority background may be picked less often for job interviews than the more popular names found in the United States — even when all the resumes had the same credentials and amount of experience.